Presage-Security/SmartSpectra-Android-Dev/internal-demo/README.md

 You can obtain an API key from PresageTech's developer portal (https://physiology.presagetech.com/)

 ## Troubleshooting

-For additional support, contact support@presagetech.com or submit a github issue (https://github.com/Presage-Security/SmartSpectra-Android-App/issues)
+For additional support, contact support@presagetech.com or [submit a github issue](https://github.com/Presage-Security/SmartSpectra-Android-App/issues)

-[//]: # (## Known Bugs)
+### Known Bugs

+[//]: # (- Currently, there are no known bugs.
+If you encounter an issue, please contact support or report it.)
+- Some newer phones are experiencing crash during screening